DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

     6. Run `helm upgrade`.

-        Before upgrading, it is recommended to overwrite the `global.imageRegistry` field in bak.yaml with the current image repository address.
+        Before upgrading, it is recommended to overwrite the `global.imageRegistry` field in bak.yaml with the current container registry address.

         ```shell
-        export imageRegistry={your image repository}
+        export imageRegistry={your container registry}
         ```

         ```shell